wdi-sg/wdi-project-3-underdogs/README.md

 ## **The Analysis**

 The project required a lot of programming code for formulas.
 We first created a financial analysis based on various assumptions, and used these numbers to hard code the static pages like the public analysis.
-For the private analysis, we needed to construct sophisticated formulas to address various user inputs.
+For the private analysis, we needed to code formulas to address various user inputs.
 Below is a snapshot of our analysis for the project on MS Excel.

 ![alt tag](https://github.com/wdi-sg/wdi-project-3-underdogs/blob/vikas/excelForReadme.png)